springfall2008/batpred/README.md

   - soc_max - Entity name for the maximum charge level for the battery
   - soc_percent - Entity name for used to set the SOC target for the battery in percentage
   - reserve - sensor name for the reserve setting in %
-  - pv_forecast_today - Entity name for solcast today's forecast
-  - pv_forecast_tomorrow - Entity name for solcast forecast for tomorrow
-  - pv_forecast_d3 - Entity name for solcast forecast for day 3
-  - pv_forecast_d4 - Entity name for solcast forecast for day 4 (also d5, d6 & d7 are supported but not that useful)
   - load_today - Entity name for the house load in kwh today (must be incrementing)
   - charge_enable - The charge enable entity - says if the battery will be charged in the time window
   - charge_start_time - The battery charge start time entity
   - charge_end_time - The battery charge end time entity
   - charge_rate - The battery charge rate entity in watts
-  - discharge_rate - The battery discharge max rate entity in watts
+  - discharge_rate - The battery discharge max rate entity in watts The following are entity names in Solcast, unlikely to need changing:
+  - pv_forecast_today - Entity name for solcast today's forecast
+  - pv_forecast_tomorrow - Entity name for solcast forecast for tomorrow
+  - pv_forecast_d3 - Entity name for solcast forecast for day 3
+  - pv_forecast_d4 - Entity name for solcast forecast for day 4 (also d5, d6 & d7 are supported but not that useful)

+The following are entity names in the Ocotpus Energy plugin:
+  - metric_octopus_import
+  - metric_octopus_export
+Or if you don't have that then set:
+  - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
+  - metric_battery - Set to the cost per Kwh of charging the battery
+  - metric_export - Set to the price per Kwh you get for exporting
+  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p

 These are configuration items that you can modify to fit your needs:
   - battery_loss - The percent of energy lost when charing the battery, default is 0.05 (5%)
   - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0)
   - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.
-  - debug_enable - option to print lots of debug messages

   - car_charging_hold - When true it's assumed that the car charges from the grid and so any load values above a threshold (default 6kw, configure with car_charging_threshold) are the car and should be ignored in estimates
+  - car_charging_threshold - Sets the threshold above which is assumed to be car charging and ignore (default 6 = 6kw)

   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight
   - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety
   - best_soc_min - Sets the minimum Soc to propose for the best SOC prediction
-  - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
-  - metric_battery - Set to the cost per Kwh of charging the battery
-  - metric_export - Set to the price per Kwh you get for exporting
-  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p

   - set_soc_enable - When true the best SOC Target will be automatically programmed
   - set_soc_minutes - Sets the number of minutes before the charge window to set the SOC Target, between this time and the charge window start the SOC will be auto-updated, and thus if it's changed manually it will be overriden.
   - set_soc_notify - When true a notification is sent with the new SOC target once set

   - run_every - Set the number of minutes between updates, default is 5
+  - debug_enable - option to print lots of debug messages

 - You will find new entities are created in HA:
   - predbat.battery_hours_left - The number of hours left until your home battery is predicated to run out (stops at the maximum prediction time)
   - predbat.export_energy - Predicted export energy in Kwh